inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 ### The state of matter

 - The language is pretty stable:
-  - The main author has stated that they intent to not break any language syntax or core language interfaces.
+  - The main author has stated that they intend to not break any language syntax or core language interfaces.
   - Syntax high-lightning and the first LSP is available.
   - Github officially supports the language.
 - The eco-system needs help, libraries, more developers, and more users:
-  - A lot of things already exists: HTTP1/2 servers, HTTP clients, JSON decoders, Protocol-Buffers, PostgreSQL client, Mustache and Matcha templating and many more.
+  - A lot of things already exist: HTTP1/2 servers, HTTP clients, JSON decoders, Protocol-Buffers, PostgreSQL client, Mustache and Matcha templating and many more.
   - For more see <https://github.com/gleam-lang/awesome-gleam>.

 ---